-POSTAGE: To cover costs of shipping Amount Sent for Shipping:
+POSTAGE: To cover costs of shipping items to Cameroon

-from the White Cross shipping sites @ \$2.00 per pound. Φ
+from the White Cross shipping sites @ \$2.0 In addition, you may choose to provide a financial generated manistries in Cameroon by providing \$ gift.
+Your financial gift will go a long way to help

+Medical & surgical supplies, hospital linens, guest a new mothers & infants, hospital equipment, and rela house linens & supplies, maternity gifts for

+Financial gift amount:

 \$

-In addition, you may choose to provide a finance serve medical ministries in Cameroon by provide • t will go a long way to help

-Medical & surgical supplies, hospital linens, gu new mothers & infants, hospital equipment, and

-Fina ancial gift amount:

-\$

-L

 Church Name:

 Contact Person Name:

 Contact Email:

 Ministry Group Name:

 Street Address:

 City, State, Zip Code:

-Please make U.S. checks payable to: Enclosed is our ch eck in the amount of:
+Please make U.S. checks payable to: White Cross Enclosed is our check in the amount of: \$

-White Cross \$

-φ